-Effective February 14, 2006, Novastar Resources adopted its 2006 Stock Plan.
+Effective February 14, 2006 Novastar Resources adopted its 2006 Stock Plan.
 The 2006 Stock Plan provides for grants of restricted shares of common stock and grants of stock options.
 Under the terms of the 2006 Stock Plan, Novastar Resources may grant a maximum of 20 million shares of common stock, to consist of no more than 20 million shares issuable under incentive stock options and no more than 10 million restricted shares of common stock.
-The maximum number of restricted shares that may be granted to one individual in any fiscal year is five million shares, and the maximum number of options that may be granted to one individual in any fiscal year is eight million shares.
+The maximum number of restricted shares that may be granted to one individual in any fiscal year is five million shares.